 - Warren G. Harding is the only President to ever visit Skagway.
 The Harding Glacier is named for him and can be seen from town.

 - One of the strangest, but most fun, Skagway Alaska attractions is the annual drag show hosted by the Red Onion Saloon.
 Dozens of acts take the stage and the bar is standing room only, with the show being broadcast on the wall outside as well.
-One of the goofier Skagway things to do, it’s a blast!
+One of the goofier things to do in Skagway, but it’s a blast!